audiojs/pcm-convert/readme.md

 #### Format

-Format can be defined as `dtype` string with markers, eg. `'uint8 interleaved mono le'`, or `'float64 planar quad'` (markers can be skipped), or an object with the following properties:
+Can be defined as `dtype` string with tags, eg. `'uint8 interleaved mono le'`, `'float64 planar quad'` (some tags can be skipped), or an object with the following properties:

 | Property | Meaning |
 |---|---|